Authors of section

 Involvement of the nasal bone

-The nasal bone may also be involved and, in cases of comminution, may not provide adequate dorsal support to the nasal bridge.
+The nasal bone is also involved.
+In cases of comminution, it may not provide adequate dorsal support to the nasal bridge.

 Diagnosis of NOE fractures